Teh difference btween a foal, filly and colt

 The Differences Between a Foal, a Filly and a Colt

 One of the big surprises for someone who decides to enter the horse care community without much prior knowledge can be the terminology.
 And we don’t just mean learning the difference between your breeches and your bridle.
 When it comes to horses, there are multiple different terms used to describe both the gender of the animal as well as their age, some of which may overlap and cause all manner of confusion.
-That’s why we’ve put together this handy little guide to help you learn the difference between some of the most common horse terms.
+That’s why we’ve compiled this handy little guide to help you learn the difference between some of the most common horse terms.

-What is a Foal
+What is a Foal?

 A foal is any young horse or pony up to a year old, regardless of their gender.
 That said, some people may refer to their foals as either a “Filly Foal” or a “Coat Foal” to differentiate whether the foal is male or female to potential buyers.